The right tools can help kids develop new skills and share their progress while they learn at home.

 Class is in session—sort of

 This new state of education comes with a learning curve for kids and parents (pun intended).
 And early efforts on the part of schools to transition lesson plans into a remote format have been fraught.
-After just a few months, kids are missing the connections they enjoyed at school—and their freshly minted homeschooling parents are exhausted.
+This means that kids are often missing the connections they enjoyed at school—and their homeschooling parents are exhausted.
 Some have even opted to pull kids out of their online schooling altogether: Meghan Leahy, a parenting columnist for the Washington Post, published an article about the decision for her kid to quit school, and TED alum Sarah Parcak shared her family’s decision in a viral Twitter thread.
 The common theme?
 Both kids and parents were burnt out trying to learn from worksheets and assignments without the structure of school.

 With this new normal, the strategy for education is shifting, too.
 Formal methods aren’t adapting as easily, and it’s been tricky to find ways for children to stay engaged and continue learning, even if it’s in an informal way.
 While a lot of parents are relying more heavily on screen time to keep kids learning, new tools and ways to share can ensure it’s time well spent.